ingresso-group/slate/source/includes/_intro.md

 sometimes substantially.
 They should therefore only be used where necessary.

+## Request ID logging

+In order to more easily trace the effect of API calls through the TicketSwitch system, every API response will include a tracking ID in the header `X-Request-Id`.
+This value is used internally to the TicketSwitch system to track requests to supplier systems and other internal services, and is recorded against reservation and purchase records as well as call logs.
+If you need to debug any request made to the API, please include this request ID when contacting Ingresso.
+We recommend including this and other headers in your logs if an error occurs.

 ## API libraries / SDKs

 Our API libraries implement a thin client over the API.
 Where the API